pgRouting/pgrouting/doc/src/proposed.rst

 :ref:`components` - Analyze components within a graph

--  :ref:`pgr_connectedComponentsV` - Return the connected components of an undirected graph (Vertex version)
+-  :ref:`pgr_connectedComponents` - Return the connected components of an undirected graph

--  :ref:`pgr_strongComponentsV` - Return the strongly connected components of a directed graph (Vertex version)
+-  :ref:`pgr_strongComponents` - Return the strongly connected components of a directed graph

 -  :ref:`pgr_biconnectedComponents` - Return the biconnected components of an undirected graph